 - Accuracy: Many readers value accuracy higher than any other aspect of a translation.
 The NASB is considered the most accurate word-for-word translation among scholars and pastors.
-The English text is so close to the original languages that it makes it difficult for some people to read.
+The English text is so close to the original language that it makes reading difficult for some.

-- Readability: The term readability is used to describe how easy a translation is to understand.
-A translation like the NASB may be extremely accurate, but if a reader can’t understand it as a result, perhaps another translation would be better.
-Translations that are well-reviewed for combining accuracy plus readability include: the NIV, the NKJV, the NRSV, and the ESV.
+- Readability: The term readability describes how easy a translation is to understand.
+A translation like the NASB may be highly accurate, but if a reader can’t understand it, perhaps another translation would be better.
+Translations that are well-reviewed for combining accuracy plus readability include the NIV, the NKJV, the NRSV, and the ESV.

-- Writing style: This category is mostly associated with the KJV.
-People either like the older writing style of the KJV, or they avoid it altogether.
+- Writing style: This category is mainly associated with the KJV.
+People either like the KJV’s older writing style or avoid it altogether.
 The KJV is considered an accurate English translation, even by those who don’t prefer themselves.
-For some, the NKJV is a great compromise because it has a similar translation philosophy as the KJV, but updates the language for twenty-first century readers.
+For some, the NKJV is a great compromise because it has a similar translation philosophy as the KJV but updates the language for twenty-first-century readers.

 The Baptist tradition is one of the largest branches of Christianity in America and around the world.
 Historically, some Protestant denominations have prohibited their members from activities like...